shreyastagram/jauth/docs/REACT_NATIVE_INTEGRATION_GUIDE.md

   INVALID_OTP: 'Invalid OTP.
 Please try again.',
   OTP_EXPIRED: 'OTP has expired.
 Please request a new one.',
   TOO_MANY_ATTEMPTS: 'Too many attempts.
-Please try again later.', };
+Please try again later.',
+  PHONE_NOT_REGISTERED: 'No account found with this phone number.',
+  EMAIL_NOT_REGISTERED: 'No account found with this email address.', };
 ```